-To address the development of these skills, many of the teaching and learning activities chosen will be interrelated.
-There will be a crossover of skills, and teachers and lecturers should encourage candidates to make connections in their learning across different aspects of the course.
-For example, it is very likely that work around the study of Scottish texts for the Critical Reading question paper may involve activities that would provide assessment evidence for the performance-spoken language.
-Similarly, exercises requiring the close and careful reading of Scottish texts will likely contribute towards the development of the key skills required for the Reading for Understanding, Analysis and Evaluation (RUAE) question paper, including those of making comparisons between texts.
+The acquisition and development of communication and literacy skills should be fundamental to the course in National 5 English.
+To address the development of these skills, many of the teaching and learning activities chosen will be inter-related.
+There will be a cross-over of skills, and candidates should be encouraged to make connections in their learning across different aspects of the course.
+For example, it is very likely that work around the study of a Scottish writer for the Critical Reading question paper may well involve activities that would provide assessment evidence for the spoken language component.
+Similarly, an exercise which requires the close and careful reading of a Scottish text will likely contribute towards the development of the key skills required for the Reading for Understanding, Analysis and Evaluation (RUAE) question paper.

-Understanding, analysis and evaluation skills
+Understanding, analysis and evaluation

-Development of the key reading skills of understanding, analysis and evaluation is a principal focus of the course.
-Candidates should be guided towards a critical appreciation of detailed and complex texts, and an awareness of the richness of their construction and effects.
+Development of the key reading skills of understanding, analysis and evaluation should be a principal focus of the course.

-Candidates should come to a deep understanding of a text, and demonstrate their understanding, for example by identifying, isolating and explaining in their own words the development of a line of argument, key ideas, information, points of view.
+Candidates should aim to demonstrate their understanding of a text by identifying, isolating and explaining in their own words, for example key ideas, information, points of view.

-Confident and precise analysis is an important requirement for Higher English.
 Analysis involves the breaking down of the text into parts, and then looking closely at how the parts operate, thereby showing a greater understanding of how the text operates as a whole.
-For a poem, or a short story, or a short piece of non-fiction it is reasonable to carry out a line-by-line examination of significant aspects of, for example word choice, metaphor, sentence structure, punctuation, sound.
-However, it would not be fruitful or appropriate to take apart a novel or play in the same way.
+For a poem, it is reasonable to carry out a line-by-line examination of significant aspects, for example of word choice, metaphor, sound; however, it would not be fruitful or appropriate to take apart a novel or play in the same way.
 The scope of a novel or play is simply too large for this approach to be meaningful.
-It would be more logical to divide the whole novel or play into larger parts, for example narrative structure and voice, character, key scene or episode, setting.
-It is important to note that this analytical treatment should not detract from an appreciation of the text as a whole, and an awareness that these elements all contribute to the overall impact of the text.
+Here, it would be more logical to divide the whole novel or play into larger parts, for example narrative, character, key scene or episode, setting.
+It is important to note that this analytical treatment should not detract from a holistic appreciation of the text as a whole.
 It should also be remembered that a writer aims to create a seamless work, not a framework of parts.

 Evaluation requires candidates to engage fully with the texts that they are studying.
-Candidates should be able to articulate the impact of a text (or parts of it), or a judgement on its effectiveness in terms of purpose.
+Candidates should be in a position to provide an articulation of the impact of a text (or parts of it), or a judgement on its effectiveness in terms of purpose.

-The production of detailed and complex texts in a range of contexts
+The production of detailed texts in a range of contexts

-Teachers and lecturers should encourage candidates to write in different contexts and for varying purposes.
-It is important to provide them with the opportunity to apply the skills they have learned throughout the course, and to prepare them for possible next steps in their journeys of learning: to Advanced Higher English, or to further and higher education where complex skills in writing will be significant.
-Candidates need to produce one piece, either broadly creative or broadly discursive, for the portfolio-writing.
-However, several explorations should be made across types and genres before selection is made for the portfolio-writing submission.
+Candidates should be encouraged to write in different contexts and for varying purposes.
+It is important to provide them with the opportunity to apply the skills they have learned throughout the course.
+The requirement is to produce one broadly creative piece or one broadly discursive piece for the portfolio-writing; however, several explorations should be made across types and genres before selection is made for the portfolio-writing submission.

-Candidates should develop the skills and techniques needed to produce critical essays: significantly, the creation of a line of thought which addresses and answers a specific question and is sustained across an extended piece of writing.
-Well-developed skills in this area have the further value of being transferable to learning in other parts of the curriculum.
+Candidates should learn the skills and techniques necessary for the production of critical essays: significantly, the development of a line of thought which addresses and answers a specific question and is sustained across an extended piece of writing.

-Candidates should apply the talking and listening skills that they learn by taking part in discussions or delivering presentations.
-Candidates are not required to conduct individual presentations for the purposes of assessment; teachers and lecturers may restrict spoken language assessment activities to discussion-based tasks only.
+Candidates should apply the talking and listening skills that they have learned by taking part in discussions or delivering presentations.
+The production of spoken language texts in the form of presentations or discussions are both valid course assessment activities.
+It is important to note that there is no requirement for candidates to conduct individual presentations for the purposes of assessment, it is acceptable to restrict spoken language assessment activities to discussion-based tasks only.